 Why This Is Accessible

-The MCP server runs locally and by default listens on port 3333 using app.listen() without specifying a hostname.
-This causes the Express server to bind to 0.0.0.0 or ::, making it accessible on all network interfaces—not just localhost.
-This default behavior is under-documented and significantly expands the attack surface.
+The MCP server runs locally and by default listens on port 3333 using app.listen() without defining a specific host address.
+As a result, the Express server is bound to 0.0.0.0 or ::, allowing access from any network interface instead of only localhost.
+This default behavior is poorly documented and significantly expands the attack surface.

 Combined with the lack of authentication in the MCP protocol, this means anyone on the same network—such as users on shared Wi-Fi, compromised corporate machines, or even remote attackers using DNS rebinding techniques—can reach and exploit this vulnerability.
 This drastically expands the attack window beyond what most developers expect from a tool that's supposed to run locally.